MicrosoftDocs/power-platform/power-platform/admin/security/access-control.md

 # Access controls (preview)
 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-banner.md)]

 Access controls are a fundamental aspect of securing modern IT environments, particularly within cloud-based platforms such as Azure Virtual Networks and Power Platform.
-These controls are designed to ensure that only authorized users can access specific resources, thereby protecting sensitive data and maintaining the integrity of organizational systems.
+These controls are designed to ensure that only authorized users can access specific resources by protecting sensitive data and maintaining the integrity of organizational systems.

 ## Tenant isolation
 Tenant isolation lets Power Platform administrators govern the movement of tenant data from Microsoft Entra-authorized data sources to and from their tenant.
 Learn more in [Cross-tenant inbound and outbound restrictions](../cross-tenant-restrictions.md).